-Part ofClaude AI Features: The Complete Overview
+Part ofClaude AI Features: Everything It Can Do (2026)

 How Claude web search works — when Claude searches the live web versus answering from training, how to turn it on, and when to trust the citations.

-8 sectionsClaude web search lets Claude pull live results from the internet and ground its answer in them, with inline citations you can click to verify.
+Claude web search lets Claude pull live results from the internet and ground its answer in them, with inline citations you can click to verify.
 It runs on the Brave Search index, works on every plan including Free, and fires automatically when a question needs current information — or on demand the moment you ask it to search.

 We research and fact-check with Claude every day, and web search changed how much of that work stays in one window instead of bouncing to a browser.
 Below: exactly when Claude reaches for the live web versus its training data, how to trigger a search, what it is genuinely good at, how it compares to Connectors and file uploads, and when to trust the answer versus double-check it.
+We verified this flow hands-on, so where a step is fiddly we have flagged it from experience instead of guesswork.

-When does Claude web search kick in?
+When does Claude search the live internet?

 Every Claude model ships with a training cutoff — a date after which it simply hasn't read anything.
 For stable facts (how bubble sort works, the capital of Peru), Claude answers straight from training, which is instant and costs you nothing extra.
 Claude web search exists for the other case: questions where the answer moved after the cutoff, or where being wrong is expensive.